Translation symmetry restoration under random unitary dynamics

-\mkern-12mu \ee We see that, although Eq.~\eqref{eq:approximatesolution} retains some explicit initial state dependence, the latter is almost entirely washed away for large enough subsystems.
-Indeed, for fixed $t/\ell < 1/v_E$ and large $\ell$, Eq.~\eqref{eq:approximatesolution} approaches $1/2$ up to exponentially small corrections.
-Nevertheless, we see that for $\beta_1<1$ translation symmetry is approximately restored only for times $t\simeq v_E \ell$.
-More precisely, if for a given $\epsilon>0$, we ask what is the first time at which $\expval{\Delta_2(t)}_{\rm a}\leq \epsilon$ we find $t \gtrsim v_E \ell + \log(1/\epsilon)/\log q^2$.
+\mkern-12mu \ee We see that, although Eq.~\eqref{eq:approximatesolution} {displays} some explicit initial-state dependence, the latter is almost entirely washed away for large enough subsystems: for fixed $t/\ell < 1/v_E$ and large $\ell$, Eq.~\eqref{eq:approximatesolution} approaches $1/2$ up to exponentially small corrections.
+Nevertheless, we see that for $\beta_1<1$ translation symmetry is approximately restored only for times {$t\simeq \ell/v_E$}.
+More precisely, if for a given $\epsilon>0$, we ask what is the first time at which $\expval{\Delta_2(t)}_{\rm a}\leq \epsilon$ we find {$t \gtrsim \ell/v_E $}.
 This is also the time at which averaged Frobenius distance of $\rho_A(t)$ and $\1/q^{2\ell}$ approaches $\epsilon$.
-This means that, interestingly, the reduced state restores translation symmetry only when it thermalises.
-Finally, note that Eq.~\eqref{eq:approximatesolution} vanishes identically for $\beta_1=1$, showing that the limit of symmetric state commutes with that of large $\ell$ and $t$.
+This means that the reduced state restores translation symmetry only when it thermalises and furthermore, it does so abruptly rather than gradually. { As discusssed above, this appears to be in tension with the entanglement spectrum dynamics.
+To alleviate this we note that $\Delta_2(t)$ encodes further information about the full matrix $\rho_A(t)$ beyond merely its spectrum, meaning that some initial-state dependence remains encoded in its matrix structure.} Finally, note that Eq.~\eqref{eq:approximatesolution} vanishes identically for $\beta_1=1$, showing that the limit of the symmetric state commutes with that of large $\ell$ and $t$.

 These features are seen in Fig.~\ref{fig:twistedstate} where we plot $\expval{\Delta_2(t)^2}_{\rm a}$ for the state parametrized as

 where $\sigma^{x,z}$ are Pauli matrices acting on a 2 dimensional subspace of $\mathbb{C}^q$ and $c\in\mathbb R$.
 We see that as $\ell$ increases, $\expval{\Delta_2(t)}_{\rm a}$ behaves more like a step function and details of the state are forgotten.
 Likewise, for increasing $q$ the symmetry restoration is increasingly sharp.
 The case of $\nu>2$ can be analysed following the same logic and shows similar qualitative features~\cite{Note11}.